-Since the 2018 tax reform bill passed, you may have wondered how it would change the impact of your charitable giving.
+Since the 2018 tax reform bill passed last year, you may have wondered how it would change the impact of your charitable giving.
 The good news is, there are still many ways you can give back and receive potential financial benefits.

 1. Donate tax-free through your IRA

 Retirees age 70 1/2 and older can donate up to $100,000 from their IRA each year, completely tax-free.
 Here’s an example of how donating a required minimum distribution of $10,000 through an IRA rather than writing a check directly to a charity could result in significant tax savings:

 By donating directly through an IRA, the total taxable income decreased, resulting in a lower tax bill.
 Click here to learn more.